Congratulations to the national winners of the 2023 Awards! View your results.

 If the fee is a barrier to any teen’s participation, we will waive the fee.
 Fee waivers are made possible, in part, by BLICK Art Materials.

-For more guidance on how to complete entry fees, view our Student and Educator walkthrough videos on submitting payment.
+For more guidance on how to complete entry fees, view our Teen and Educator walkthrough videos on submitting payment.

 I created my work independently.
 Do I have to list an educator?